kialo/stubalyzer/README.rst

                            Directory of reference stubs to compare against.
 If not specified stubgen will be used to generate the reference stubs.
+     -x CHECKSTYLE_REPORT, --checkstyle_report CHECKSTYLE_REPORT

+                           Write an xml report in checkstyle format to the given file.

 Output
 ~~~~~~